smithy-lang/smithy-typescript/CONTRIBUTING.md

 4. Commit to your fork using clear commit messages.
 5. Send the pull request.

+If you are modifying the `smithy-typescript-codegen` package, please create equivalent pull request on aws-sdk-js-v3.
+This is to ensure that the code generation is kept in sync between the two repositories.

+1. Fork [aws/aws-sdk-js-v3][aws-sdk-js-v3].
+2. Run `generate-clients` with `HEAD` commit as follows:
+    ```sh
+    yarn generate-clients --commit HEAD
+    ```
+3. If the clients are updated, post a pull request on aws-sdk-js-v3.
+If the clients are not updated, no further action is needed.
+4. When your PR on smithy-typescript is merged, rebase the PR on aws-sdk-js-v3 and add merged commit as default.

 GitHub provides additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).